CSpanias/cspanias.github.io/_posts/2024-01-29-HTB - Busqueda.md

 2 rows in set (0.00 sec)
 ```

-We have found some hashed passwords, but we already have the password for `cody` as well as the `MYSQL_ROOT_PASSWORD=jI86kGUuj87guWr3RyF` which we haven't used yet.
+We have found 2 hashed passwords, but we already have the password for `cody` as well as the `MYSQL_ROOT_PASSWORD=jI86kGUuj87guWr3RyF` which we haven't used yet.
 Let's try logging in `gitea.searcher.htb` as `administrator:jI86kGUuj87guWr3RyF` or `administrator:yuiu1hoiu4i5ho1uh` prior trying to crack the hashes:

 ![](gitea_admin.png)

 The second pair of creds worked; we have now admin access to the sub-domain.
-We can see the `system-checkup.py` script which we can run as `root` with the `svc` user.
+We can now read the contents of the `system-checkup.py` script, which we can run as `root` with the `svc` user.
 Upon inspecting the script, we notice that there is a `./full-checkup.sh` argument:

 ```python
     elif action == 'full-checkup':